tizzo/devops-culture-levels-up-your-team-slides/README.md

-# Getting more out of your logs
+# How DevOps culture can raise your team to the next level
 > A [Bespoke.js](http://markdalgleish.com/projects/bespoke.js) presentation, built with [generator-bespoke](https://github.com/markdalgleish/generator-bespoke)

 ## View slides locally